dits-family-cookbook/dits-family-cookbook.github.io/recipes/canning/zuchinni-salsa.md

 # Directions

-1. Day One: Combine zuchinni, onions, peppers and pickling salt in large enamel or plastic bowl.
+1. Day One: Combine zucchini, onions, peppers and pickling salt in large enamel or plastic bowl.
 Cover.
 Let sit over night.
 1. Day Two: Rinse.
 Drain well.
 Put into large cooking pot.
-Add remining ingredients.
+Add remaining ingredients.
 Bring to a boil and let simmer for 15 minutes.
-Pour into sterelized jars and process for 15 minutes in hot water bath.
+Pour into sterilized jars and process for 15 minutes in hot water bath.
 Makes 8 - 2 cup sealers.